GenCompositor: Generative Video Compositing with Diffusion Transformer: Experiments

 \section{Experiments}

-Given that there are no existing works for generative video compositing like ours, we compare GenCompositor with two related tasks, \textit{i.e.}, video harmonization, and trajectory-controlled video generation.
-We first introduce implementation details in Sec.~\ref{subsec:impde}, showcase comparisons in Sec.~\ref{subsec:comphar} and Sec.~\ref{subsec:compdrag}.
-To validate the effectiveness of our key components, we conduct an ablation study in Sec.~\ref {subsec:ablation}.
+Given that there are no existing works for generative video compositing like ours, we compare with two related tasks, video harmonization, and trajectory-controlled video generation.
+We first introduce implementation details in Sect.~\ref{subsec:impde}, showcase comparisons in Sect.~\ref{subsec:comphar} and Sect.~\ref{subsec:compdrag}.
+To validate the effectiveness of our key components, we conduct an ablation study in Sect.~\ref{subsec:ablation}.